David Niven: Early life and family

-It became necessary for the house in London to be sold and our permanent address was now as advertised — a cottage which had a reputation for unreliability.
-When the East wind blew, the front door got stuck and when the West wind blew, the back door could not be opened – only the combined weight of the family seemed to keep it anchored to the ground.
+It became necessary for the house in London to be sold and our permanent address was now as advertised—a cottage which had a reputation for unreliability.
+When the East wind blew, the front door got stuck and when the West wind blew, the back door could not be opened—only the combined weight of the family seemed to keep it anchored to the ground.
 I adored it and was happier there than I had ever been, especially because, with a rare flash of genius, my mother decided that during the holidays she would be alone with her children.
-Uncle Tommy was barred – I don’t know where he went – to the Carlton Club I suppose.
+Uncle Tommy [Comyn-Platt] was barred—I don't know where he went—to the Carlton Club I suppose.

 Literary editor and biographer, Graham Lord, wrote in Niv: The Authorised Biography of David Niven, that Comyn-Platt and Niven's mother may have been in an affair well before her husband's death in 1915 and that Comyn-Platt was actually Niven's biological father, a supposition that had some support among Niven's siblings.
 In a review of Lord's book, Hugh Massingberd from The Spectator stated photographic evidence did show a strong physical resemblance between Niven and Comyn-Platt that "would appear to confirm these theories, though photographs can often be misleading."
 Niven is said to have revealed that he knew Comyn-Platt was his real father a year before his own death in 1983.

 After his mother remarried, Niven's stepfather had him sent away to boarding school.
 In The Moon's a Balloon, Niven described the bullying, isolation, and abuse he endured as a six-year-old.
 He said that older pupils would regularly assault younger boys, while the schoolmasters were not much better.
 Niven wrote of one sadistic teacher:

-Mr Croome, when he tired of pulling ears halfway out of our heads (I still have one that sticks out almost at right-angles thanks to this son of a bitch) and delivering, for the smallest mistake in Latin declension, backhanded slaps that knocked one off one’s bench, delighted in saying, ‘Show me the hand that wrote this’ — then bringing down the sharp edge of a heavy ruler across the offending wrist.
+Mr Croome, when he tired of pulling ears halfway out of our heads (I still have one that sticks out almost at right-angles thanks to this son of a bitch) and delivering, for the smallest mistake in Latin declension, backhanded slaps that knocked one off one's bench, delighted in saying, 'Show me the hand that wrote this' — then bringing down the sharp edge of a heavy ruler across the offending wrist.